jacebrowning/coverage-space/docs/client.md

-# CLI Client
+# Command-line Client

-To automate the process of updating coverage metrics, the command-line client can be used to interact with the API:
+To automate the process of updating coverage metrics, the official command-line client can be used to interact with the API:

 ```sh
 pip install --upgrade coverage.space